OCA/sale-workflow/sale_manual_delivery/README.rst

 a sale order won't direcly impact directly the stock.
 It will not make a reservation on the stock.
 It allows the delivery and the impact on stock to be done manually when needed.
 The goal is to be used on long term projects where not all the material is shipped at once.
-As you make many shipments, every time you make a new delivery, you can choose an new carrier.
+As you make many shipments, every time you make a new delivery, you can choose an new carrier as well as a planned date.
+A wizard helps you to chose what to deliver by showing you how much you already planned to ship.

 Known issues / Roadmap